Welcome to SUSE Technical Support !

 is not sufficient to resolve encountered problems, then please reach out to our SUSE Technical Support organization by opening a Service Request.

-When opening a Service Request, provide the relevant details to the problem so that our Technical Support engineers have sufficient details to investigate the problem.
+When opening a Case with SUSE Technical Support, provide the relevant details to the problem so that our Technical Support engineers have sufficient details to investigate the problem.
 The full set of questions we like to see answered are listed in the SUSE Technical Support Handbook under the section 'Information to include in your Incident

-When opening a Service Request via the SUSE Customer Center, in order to allow the engineer to start the initial investigation, please see the details below.
+When opening a Case via the SUSE Customer Center, in order to allow the engineer to start the initial investigation, please see the details below.

 Please provide answers to the following questions